thidkyar/RsTraders/README.md

 # RsTraders

 The RsTraders website was built with the intention of being a learning tool in cryptocurrency investment.
-I was responsible for the initial idea and for the whole backend.
-I also built the blockchain, blocks and in the transactions I designed so that we store all the transactions of buying and selling of cryptocurrency.
+The project build the blockchain to store the transactions inside.
+If you want more information or just chat contact me.
 Enjoy! :)

 ## Getting Started